-You are an insurance broker.
+You are a sales manager at a UK based insurance broker (HC Ltd).
 One of your clients, ABC plc, a manufacturing company with subsidiaries in several countries, insures all of its risks in a global insurance programme.
 The global insurance programme is placed in the London market.